Created in 2011, Réglisse Noire is the first fragrance put out by 1000 Flowers, the indie niche line of Canadian perfumer Jessica Buchanan.

 In many ways, Réglisse Noire is a well-crafted play of opposites – light and deep, sweet and bitter, cool and warm – but I’m not inclined to overthink it, I just want to enjoy it.

-This is a softly sexy scent that is totally unique from a new talent and one you don’t want to miss!
+This is a softly sexy scent that is totally unique and one you don’t want to miss!